-In fact, while the average television in today’s home receives more than 180 channels, fewer than 17 are consistently tuned into.
-Perhaps what maybe the most interesting result of this study is despite the increase of reality-based programming and on-demand movie access, cable channels that feature reruns of a once popular series and sitcom, many of which have been ‘off the air’ for years, are now those that are resonating with most viewers.
+While the average television in today’s home now receives more than 180 local and cable network channels, studies show that fewer than 17 are actually watched on a consistent basis.
+A recent study done by one of the world’s largest consumer marketing companies discovered that despite the increase of reality-based programming and on-demand movie access, channels that feature reruns of old popular sitcoms or series, many of which have been ‘off the air’ for years, are now watched more than ever.

-“And no one puts new wine into old wineskins.
+And no one puts new wine into old wineskins.
 For the new wine would burst the wineskins, spilling the wine and ruining the skins.
-New wine must be stored in new wineskins.” – Luke 5:37-38
+New wine must be stored in new wineskins.

-“But no one who drinks the old wine seems to want the new wine.
-‘The old is just fine,’ they say.”
+But no one who drinks the old wine seems to want the new wine.
+‘The old is just fine,’ they say.

+It is very important that we never forget that what is new is not always what has been tested.
+Be careful not to fall into the trap so many fall into every new year by starting things over again from scratch.
 Some relationships are worth holding onto.
 Some homes are worth remodeling.
-And some jobs, no matter the test, are still worth staying at, especially if you are more consumed with what you want to leave, instead of where you want to go.
+And some jobs, no matter the test, are still worth staying at, especially if you are more consumed with what you want to leave, instead of knowing where you want to go.